This page may contain affiliate links. If you make a purchase through one of our affiliate links, we'll earn a commission, at no extra cost to you.

 Best Portable Fire Pits for Your Patio

 If you’re looking for a convenient and easy-to-use fire pit, you’ll want to check out this list of the best portable fire pits.
 They’re perfect for backyard gatherings, camping trips, or simply enjoying a warm evening outside.
-Plus, they’re easy to set up and takedown, so you can enjoy a cozy fire wherever you go.
+Plus, they’re easy to set up and take down, so you can enjoy a cozy fire wherever you go.
 Check out our favorites below!

 The Solo Stove Ranger looks basic at first glance.
 Plain, small, cylindrical, lightweight, and built out of stainless steel.
 Concealed inside this pit is a similar airflow system featured in its predecessor, Solo Stove Yukon.

 The design allows for a hotter fire in the pit and burns a greater amount of its wood fuel.
 It burns quickly and sets its logs afire in just a few minutes.
-The fire inside the Stove Ranger is centered into the stunning rolling vortex and emits very little smoke, even after long hours of burning.
+The fire inside the Stove Ranger is centered in the stunning rolling vortex and emits very little smoke, even after long hours of burning.

 The Solo Stove Ranger features a built-in double wall that amplifies both combustion and airflow.
 Base vent holes enable the oxygen to reach the fire underneath while it’s warmed by its twofold walls, causing the fire to produce hot air and eliminate the smoke without using fans or batteries.